doublesecretagency/craft-spoon/README.md

 ![Icon](resources/img/banner.png)

+Use Spoon to group Matrix blocks, hide blocks and / or fields, and organise your block layouts with tabs.

+Spoon never touches your content, it is simply a layer on top of the core Matrix field type, so if you ever don’t want it you can just take the blue pill and uninstall it.

+Or is the red pill.
+Which is the real illusion?!

+---

 **Beware this is beta-ware!**

 Currently your groups and tabs are limited to the global context, but in the future I will bring in support for Entry Types, Category Groups and more like in the good old days.